RASNZ Conference

 To apply for the scholarship, students should request the information from their Principal or Head of Science, or contact members@rasnz.org.nz for the forms.

 The Royal Astronomical Society of New Zealand (RASNZ) provides scholarships to 10-15 secondary school students who are NZ citizens or permanent residents and have a passion for astronomy, allowing them to attend the annual RASNZ conference.
-The conference will be held in Auckland from June 2nd to 4th, 2023, and the scholarship includes free conference registration, travel (if required), backpacker accommodation, and a banquet ticket, with chaperones provided for successful applicants.
-Students in years 13, 12, or 11 can apply, and non-Auckland residents may receive travel and accommodation if required.
+The conference will be held in Nelson from May 24th to 26th, 2024, and the scholarship includes free conference registration, travel (if required), backpacker accommodation, and a banquet ticket, with chaperones provided for successful applicants.
+Students in years 13, 12, or 11 can apply, and non-Nelson residents may receive travel and accommodation if required.

 About SWAPA